United-Codes/cloudofficeprint-javascript/examples/spacex_example/spacex_example.md

 const fetch = require('node-fetch').default;
 ```

-Then we need to set up the COP server where we will send our template and data to:
+Then we need to set up the Cloud Office Print server where we will send our template and data to:
 ```javascript
 const SERVER_URL = 'https://api.cloudofficeprint.com/';
 const API_KEY = 'YOUR_API_KEY'; // Replace by your own API key